ultimate271/notes/sanderson/mistbornTFE03.04.md

 him—did he know who she was?
 Should she try to find out his name, so she could tell Kelsier?

+#### The boy and Vin share an initial interaction, the boy more interested in his book than her
 She stepped a bit to the side, and the man took a place next to her.
 He leaned back against the side pillar, and, surprisingly, took out his book and began to read.
 He was right: The lantern shined directly on the pages.
 Vin stood for a